Erix4/gentle/README.md

 # MN Gentle Goodbyes

-A simple React website built for MN Gentle Goodbyes LLC by Eric Patton.
+A simple React website built for MN Gentle Goodbyes LLC by Eric Patton...
 The website can be accessed [here](https://mngentlegoodbyes.com), but the current version is not yet updated at this place.

 ## The tools